botagas/botagas-Cogs/README.md

 #### New Behavior:
 - Channels are auto-deleted **after 10 seconds of inactivity**
-  - Channels are deleted only when it is empty
+  - Channels are deleted only when they are empty
   - Channel checks are triggered on voice state update
   - Even if the user is now present in another temporary channel right after leaving the previous one, the old channel is deleted if empty
 - Reset syncs permissions with the **parent category**